-Concerned Faculty of USC, which consists of about 350 faculty and staff members, also published a report detailing potential reforms to the student health center last week based on interviews it conducted with health center officials and students.
+Concerned Faculty of USC, which consists of about 350 faculty members, also published a report detailing potential reforms to the student health center last week based on interviews it conducted with health center officials and students.

 Gross said there have been some reforms since a Los Angeles Times investigation revealed former campus gynecologist George Tyndall’s decades of alleged sexual abuse, including hiring a team of female gynecologists.

 Still, the group also recommended an expanded mental health staff and a 24-hour crisis center for students, among other reforms.
 As more information is revealed about Kelly and the students who say their claims were ignored, Gross expects the group will find more changes that should come about.